paolo-caroni/ps3mca-ps1/README.md

 **Tested**

-Reading 100% with some errors on checksum.<br>
+Reading 100%.<br>
-Writing 90% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ)<br>
+Writing 90% with some errors in the odd frame, unreadable on PS if you use emulator image (see doc/FAQ).<br>

 **Documentation**